There are a number of ways you can view the files in your GoldFynch Case:

 Cycling through documents in the ‘Docs’ view

-Once you open a file in the ‘Docs’ view you can quickly cycle through documents in the same folder or the current set of search results by clicking on the ‘Previous Document’ and ‘Next Document’ text.
+Once you open a file in the Document Viewer you can quickly cycle through documents in the same folder or the current set of search results by clicking on the ‘Previous Document’ and ‘Next Document’ text.

-While in the ‘Docs’ view it is recommended that you open attachments or other links (for example, those found in the [File Context Panel][docs_view_documents.html#File-Context-Panel]) in new tabs so that your current location in the file review order is maintained.
+NOTE: While in the Document Viewer, we recommended that you open attachments or other links (for example, those found in the [File Context Panel][docs_view_documents.html#File-Context-Panel]) in new tabs so that your current position in the file review order is maintained.
 You can do this by either:

 - holding the ‘control’ (CTRL) button while clicking on the attachment/link